Improved Averaged Distribution of $d_3(n)$ in Prime Arithmetic Progressions: Introduction

 which shows equidistribution on average up to $q\leq x^{8/11}$. \end{theorem} In Section \ref{sec:lemmas} we collect the auxiliary results needed for the proof of Theorem \ref{maintheorem}.
-A key point is Lemma \ref{bound of L^3}, where we establish bounds for the third moment of Dirichlet $L$-functions using the Petrow–Young \cite{PY} subconvexity result.
+A key ingredient is Lemma \ref{bound of L^3}, where we establish bounds related to the third moment of Dirichlet $L$-functions using the Petrow–Young \cite{PY} subconvexity result.
 These bounds are then applied in Lemmas \ref{lemma6} and \ref{lemma9} to obtain cancellation in sums involving Ramanujan sums, which are crucial in our analysis.
 Finally, in Section \ref{proof-of-theorem}, we combine these ingredients to complete the proof of Theorem \ref{maintheorem}.